canonical/ubuntu-packaging-guide/docs/explanation/package-model.rst

-Package Model
+Package model
 =============

-Because :term:`Ubuntu` is based on the community-driven :term:`Debian` project, :term:`Ubuntu` uses the :term:`Debian` packaging model/format.
+Because :term:`Ubuntu` is based on the community-driven :term:`Debian` project, Ubuntu uses the Debian packaging model/format.

-There are :ref:`SourcePackages` and :ref:`BinaryPackages`.
+This consists of :ref:`source packages <SourcePackages>` and :ref:`binary packages <BinaryPackages>`.

 .. _SourcePackages:

-Source Packages
+Source packages
 ---------------

-A *source package* contains the :term:`Source` material used to build one or more :ref:`BinaryPackages`.
+A source package contains the :term:`source <Source>` material used to build one or more binary packages.

-A *source package* is composed of
+A source package is composed of:

-- a :file:`.dsc` (*Debian Source Control*) file,
+- a Debian Source Control (:file:`.dsc`) file,
 - one or more compressed tar files, and
-- optionally additional files depending on the type and format of the *source package*.
+- optionally additional files depending on the type and format of the source package.

-The *Source Control* file contains metadata about the *source package*, for instance, a list of additional files, name and version, list of the binary packages it produces, dependencies, a digital signature and many more fields.
+The **Source Control** file contains metadata about the source package, for instance, a list of additional files, name and version, list of the binary packages it produces, dependencies, a digital signature and many more fields.

 .. note::

-  The article :doc:`/reference/debian-dir-overview` showcases the layout of an unpacked *source package*.
+   The :doc:`/reference/debian-dir-overview` article showcases the layout of an unpacked source package.

-Source Package Formats
+Source package formats
 ~~~~~~~~~~~~~~~~~~~~~~

 There exist multiple formats for how the :term:`Source` is packaged.
 The format of a
-*source package* is declared in the :file:`debian/source/format` file.
+source package is declared in the :file:`debian/source/format` file.
 This file should
 always exist.
 If this file can not be found, the :ref:`format 1.0 <SourcePackageFormat_1.0>`
 is assumed for backwards compatibility, but :manpage:`lintian(1)` will warn you about it.